 |Thermal solar panels||Thermal solar panels absorb heat from the sun's rays and transfer it to a heat transfer fluid that circulates through the system.||High energy efficiency for heat production.|

 Less expensive than photovoltaic and hybrid panels.

-Possibility of storing thermal energy for later use.
+Thermal energy can be stored for later use.

-Performance is highly dependent on weather conditions and sunlight.
+Performance highly dependent on weather conditions and sunshine.

 |Hybrid solar panels (PVT)||Hybrid solar panels combine photovoltaic and thermal technologies in a single panel. |

-They produce electricity and heat simultaneously, allowing a heat pump to be powered while generating electricity for other uses.
+They simultaneously produce electricity and heat, enabling a heat pump to be powered while generating electricity for other uses.

 |Combined production of electricity and heat.|